 Had the pan and lid sandblasted and powder coated black to match the base.
 Had the longhorn powder coated candy copper along with a handle to match.

-Cutout a ¾” plywood base to use to attach the granite to.
-Installed Tee Nuts into the plywood so that we could screw the plywood base onto the base of the table later.
 Purchased and installed some 110v LED low profile puck lights and affixed to the underside of the plywood to create indirect lighting of the table, routed channels for the cabling to follow and used silicone to keep in place

 Had my local granite company cut a ¾” thick 52” diameter circle with a 28” opening in the center to accommodate the pan.
-Attached the granite to the plywood base using silicone.

 Installed Cement Board onto the inside of the table base as a bed for the stone tiles.
-Installed the Lowes Special Order Solistone 12” x 12” Stone Tiles around the table.

 Created a bracket inside the table base to hang the AFVK-SP-MH/L and extended the wiring on the battery box to allow for installation underneath the granite top outside the table base to be able to change batteries later.